AyushV14/Students_devops/Readme.md

 * Configuration values (DB, port) are read from environment variables.
 * Healthcheck endpoint is useful for monitoring the API server.
 * Logs are emitted for server start and DB connection.
+* Docker setup isolates the API and DB for easy deployment.
+* Docker Compose simplifies one-command local development and service orchestration.

 ---

 ## License

 MIT License